dylibso/observe-sdk/README.md

 ## Including a runtime SDK

+This example covers the integration of the Rust SDK for Wasmtime.
 First install the cargo dependency for the SDK:

 ```toml
 [dependencies]